 Can I bring a stroller for my small child?

 How does electronic chip timing work?
-What if I forgot to purchase chip timing?

 How can I get an event shirt?

 Please click on our Merchandise Page to learn more about event shirts and how to purchase them.

 Where is my registration confirmation?

 If you register online, you should receive a registration confirmation via email after you have successfully registered for the event.
 If you filled out a paper registration form, a courtesy registration confirmation is ONLY sent to those who provide an email address.
 Please allow for extra time to process a paper registration.

 Can I get a refund if I can't attend the Great Columbia Crossing?

 There are no refunds for any purchases associated with the Great Columbia Crossing 10K, including registration fees.
 Registration cannot be transferred to another person, and you cannot give your bib to another person.
 Registration cannot be transferred to a future year's event.